Could you explain your job to someone else in twenty seconds?

 Of course, all the features don’t start getting unlocked until the $55 per month plan.

 However, those features include a fully functional CRM with task management, voice and video chat, online storage, and unlimited knowledge bases (at the highest tier).

 Intercom is another customer support and CRM solution with a bit of knowledge management built in.

 For example, you can integrate automated customer chat with the knowledge base.
 Let’s say your support team is away or a query comes in when everyone’s asleep.
 The automated message service can pick up the gist of the user’s query and serve them back a series of suggestions for matching knowledge base entries.

-Intercom also prides themselves on multilingualism, so they include a built-in platform for localizing your content into various languages.
+Intercom also prides itself on multilingualism, so it includes a built-in platform for localizing your content into various languages.
 Their own documentation is available in five languages as well!

 Pricing starts at $39 per month, but to unlock the knowledge base among other features you have to move up to the $99 per month plan.
 There’s also a free trial.

-Zoho is a full CRM designed for customer-focused businesses that find themselves having to answer a high volume of customer queries.
+Zoho is a full CRM designed for customer-focused businesses that have to answer a high volume of customer queries.